What are the aims of this leaflet?

 How can congenital dermal melanocytosis be treated?

-Congenital dermal melanocytosis does not require any treatment as the majority disappear by the age of 6.
-In rare cases, they can persist into puberty and very rarely indefinitely.
-If the patches do not fade and are causing distress, then options like skin camouflage can be considered where the skin is visible.
+Congenital dermal melanocytosis does not require any treatment.
+The majority fade in childhood and in rare cases, they can persist into adulthood.
+If the patches do not fade and are causing distress, then options like skin camouflage can be considered.

 Where can I get more information about congenital dermal melanocytosis?